 The Workspace provides sensor data catalogs based on the Sensor Data Ingestion Interface (SDII).
 For more information on the SDII catalog data structures, see the SDII Data Specification.

-Note that the HERE Workspace also allows you to bring your own data.
-For more information on using data in your own format, see the Data User Guide
+Notice that the HERE Workspace also allows you to bring your own data.
+For more information on using data in your own format, see the Data API.

 Create your output catalog.

 The HERE portal provides a UI for managing data catalogs.
-For more information on creating catalogs in the Workspace, see the Data User Guide.
+For more information on creating catalogs in the Workspace, see the Data API.

 The OLP CLI offers you command line options for managing data catalogs.
 For more information on OLP CLI data commands, see the OLP CLI User Guide.